0xZxh/TurnBasedGame/README.md

 ### Skill System

-- **Active Skills**: consume EPS, target specific units and may trigger bonus effects.
+- **Active Skills**: consume attribute points (EPS), target specific units and may trigger bonus effects.
-- **Passive Skills**: always active or triggered by conditions without EPS cost.
+- **Passive Skills**: always active or triggered by conditions without attribute points (EPS) cost.

 ### Buffs

 - Characters maintain their own buffs which may stack and have durations.
-- Buffs/Debuffs can affect skill availability or alter stats such as EPS capacity.
+- Buffs/Debuffs can affect skill availability or alter stats such as attribute (EPS) capacity.

 ### Configuration Examples